Tuesday, August 14, 2007

 In the first photo, the lady sitting in the front row was THE ONLY FEMALE attending the meetings.
 It’s kind of disconcerting to get up and sing in front of a group composed almost entirely of men.
 I don’t think I have ever experienced that before.
 At first, this seemed shocking to me.

-After travelling and seeing the women on the street, and how they lived, and how hard they worked, it’s no wonder none of the lay women had time to go to a conference about evangelism!
+After traveling and seeing the women on the street, and how they lived, and how hard they worked, it’s no wonder none of the lay women had time to go to a conference about evangelism!

 Taking care of children at home would also limit the things they can do and the places they can go.
 Despite this, the Tanzania government is providing a positive example of women in leadership positions.